Josty

-Josty er Norsk rapper som alene i sjangeren er ifra den lille bygda Øvrebø som ligger i Vennesla Kommune.
-Han er i dag administrator og styremedlem i Norges største facebook gruppe innen Hip Hop på "Hip Hop Norge".

-2 album, 1 EP samt. over 100 uoffisielle låter er sluppet ut siden 2005.
-Josty har vært tidligere dommer og administrator i Audioliga fra tidligere Hip-Hop.no og er kjent som en MC med teknikk, fengende refreng og avanserende rim oppsett.
-Det har aldri før vært en større kulturskaper på sørlandet innen sjangeren.
-Med over 50 samarbeidspartnere fra Sør til Nord i Norge har Josty vært med å skapet starten av stilen til 00`tallets hip hop i Norge.

-Selv ser han seg selv som en "for alltid" undergrunner som skriver om akkurat det han føler for og bryr seg lite om alt annet spm måtte dukke opp kommersielt.

-Josty is also a historic restaurant venue situated inside Frederiksberg Gardens, off Pile Allë, in the Frederiksberg district of Copenhagen, Denmark.
+Josty is a historic restaurant venue situated inside Frederiksberg Gardens, off Pile Allé, in the Frederiksberg district of Copenhagen, Denmark.
 It is now mainly operated as an event venue but also has a small number of hotel rooms and operates a café on the Veranda facing the park in the summer time.
 The current building is from 1899 but the place traces its history back to a pastry café which opened at the site in 1824.